Jamesie O'Connor: Inter-county

-After surrendering their provincial and All-Ireland crowns in 1996, Clare bounced back the following year.
-A 1–18 to 0–18 defeat of Tipperary gave O'Connor a second Munster medal in three years.
+After surrendering their provincial and All-Ireland crowns in 1996, a 1–18 to 0–18 defeat of Tipperary gave O'Connor a second Munster medal in three years.
 Clare subsequently qualified for the All-Ireland decider.
-Due to the introduction of the "back-door" system Tipperary provided the opposition in the first all-Munster All-Ireland final.
-The game itself was one of the best of the decade.
-Clare were well on top for much of the game, but Liam Cahill and Eugene O'Neill scored twice for Tipp in the last ten minutes.
-John Leahy missed a goal chance in the last minute while another Tipp point was controversially ruled wide.
-At the full-time whistle Clare won by a single point on a score line of 0–20 to 2–13.
+Due to the introduction of the "back-door" system, Tipperary provided the opposition in the first all-Munster All-Ireland final.
+Clare were in the lead for much of the game, but Liam Cahill and Eugene O'Neill scored twice for Tipp in the last ten minutes.
+John Leahy missed a goal chance in the last minute while another Tipp point was ruled wide.
+At the full-time whistle, Clare won by a single point on a score line of 0–20 to 2–13.
 It was a second All-Ireland medal for O'Connor while he was also named as the man of the match.
 He later collected a second All-Star before being the unanimous choice as Hurler of the Year.

 O'Connor won his third and final Munster medal in 1998 following a tense draw and a replay with Waterford.
-While Clare were installed as the favourites to retain their All-Ireland crown, a series of bizarre events led to one of the most controversial championship summers ever.
 Clare drew with Offaly in the All-Ireland semi-final, but in the replay Clare were winning by two points when the referee, Jimmy Cooney, blew the whistle with two minutes of normal time left to be played.
 The Offaly fans were outraged and staged a sit-down protest on the Croke Park pitch.
 The result was not allowed to stand and Clare were forced to meet Offaly for a third time that year.
 They lost the second replay.
 O'Connor later won a third All-Star award.